bowdoin-csci2200-f21/bowdoin-csci2200-f21.github.io/usefullinks.md

 - [Mathematics for Computer science](http://opendatastructures.org/LLM.pdf)by Lehman, Leighton and Meyer

-There are many resources available online, and you are encouraged to explore.
+There are many resources available online and you are encouraged to explore.
 Anything that helps you learn is a good resource!
 If you find a good resource, we would  appreciate sharing with the class so that everyone can use it.

 * Mergesort [demo](https://www.cs.princeton.edu/courses/archive/fall06/cos226/demo/merge/)
 * Sorting [vizualization] (https://www.toptal.com/developers/sorting-algorithms)

-I spend a lot of time checking out algorithm classes at other institutions learning from  open resources.
-As instructor I have the freedom to decid ethe syllabus (e.g.  what topics to include in the syllabus, what type of practice problems, how many, pace of the class, etc).
-I use open resources to calibrate  to what other institutions are doing.
-Below is a lis of classes I used and which I highly recommend as you look for resources.
+As instructor I have the freedom to decide the syllabus (e.g.  what topics to include in the syllabus, what type of practice problems, how many, pace of the class, etc).
+I spend a lot of time checking out algorithm classes at other institutions and calibrate.
+Below is a list of classes I used and which I highly recommend as you look for resources.

   *  Most recently, [Stanford CS 161](http://www-leland.stanford.edu/class/cs161/index.html)
   *  UIUC [Algorithms](http://jeffe.cs.illinois.edu/teaching/algorithms/) by Jeff Erickson
   *  Tim Roughgarden's [algorithms](https://timroughgarden.org/videos.html)
   *  Berkeley [cs 170 algorithms](https://cs170.org/)
   *  Williams College [Algorithms](http://cs.williams.edu/~shikha/teaching/fall19/cs256/index.html)
-  *